franzbu/EnhancedSpaces.spoon/README.md

     'MenuMetersApp', 'DemoPro', 'DockHelper', 'Maccy', 'Albert', 'Alfred', },
 ```
-As has been hinted at, the above list is Hammerspoon's, extended with a few others that have been reported; they are 'DockHelper', 'Maccy', 'Albert', and 'Alfred'.
+As has been hinted at, the above list is Hammerspoon's, extended with a few others; they are 'DockHelper', 'Maccy', 'Albert', and 'Alfred'.

-Adding your own applications is as easy as adding its name to the list ('application name' followed by a comma).
-Also you might be well advised not to change the default entries.
+Adding your own applications is as easy as adding their names to the list ('application name' followed by a comma).
+You are advised to keep the default entries.

 To get the names of open applications, you can use the method referred to in [Additional Features -
 Open Windows in Pre-Arranged mSpaces](https://github.com/franzbu/EnhancedSpaces.spoon#open-windows-in-pre-arranged-mspaces)